Simoparn/Robocorp_Certificate_Level_II_Assignment_Using_Python/README.txt

     ROBOCORP CLOUD

-        Remove the vault.json from the root directory and change the credentials according to your configured vault settings in Robocorp Cloud.
+        Remove devdata/env.json and vault.json from the root directory and change the credentials according to your configured vault settings in Robocorp Cloud.

 ABOUT COMMITS